dokku/dokku/docs/deployment/methods/buildpacks.md

 # Buildpack Deployment

-Dokku normally defaults to using [heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks) for deployment, though this may be overridden by committing a valid `Dockerfile` to the root of your repository and pushing the repository to your Dokku installation.
+Dokku normally defaults to using [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks) for deployment, though this may be overridden by committing a valid `Dockerfile` to the root of your repository and pushing the repository to your Dokku installation.
 To avoid this automatic `Dockerfile` deployment detection, you may do one of the following:

 - Use `dokku config:set` to set the `BUILDPACK_URL` environment variable.
 - Add `BUILDPACK_URL` to a committed `.env` file in the root of your repository.